What is Benign Prostatic Hyperplasia (BPH) Management?

 BPH management is a set of steps taken to treat Benign Hyperplastic Hyperplasia.

 BPH is a common disorder among aging men, where a continuous growth of the prostate gland results in hyperplasia and a number of symptoms related to urination.

 The management and treatment options for BPH consists of various approaches.
 This includes both:

 - Surgical Resections of the Prostate Gland itself.

 The approach in BPH management of any case is determined by your doctor depending on the patient’s

 - the size and progression of the Prostate enlargement,

 - lab results,

-- progression of the enlargement, and
+- the severity of the symptoms

 - presence of complications due to the hyperplasia.